Jason-Huang516/MonoMulti-3DVG/README.md

 </div>

 ## <img src="images/data_logo.png" height="20"> Dataset
 We build the first dataset for MonoMulti-3DVG, termed MonoMulti-ROPE.
-If you want to download our MonoMulti-ROPE dataset, please contact the email below:
+If you want to obtain our MonoMulti-ROPE dataset, please contact the email below:
 ```
-keyuguo@chd.edu.cn
+corcorancarter653@gmail.com
 ```

 <div align="center">